A non-traditional RESUME

 I want to help you solve challenging problems in creative ways.

 And I thought: why limit myself to a boring, black-and-white piece of paper?
-So I created this online résumé showcasing the 10 things I’ve done with my life so far that demonstrate the kind of person I am.
-It contains 80% more heart than a traditional resume, and includes many cool things to click on.
+So I created this online résumé showcasing 10 things I’ve done with my life so far that demonstrate the kind of person I am.
+It contains 80% more heart than a traditional resume, and includes several cool things to click on.

 While I wasn't able to completely eliminate self-promotional buzzwords and industry jargon, for the most part my experience does speak for itself.
 I think you'll enjoy reading it.